input-output-hk/partner-chains-smart-contracts/onchain/QUICKCHECK.md

     Property
 ```

-Essentially, all the preparation tasks are handle via explicit, user-specified
+Essentially, all the preparation tasks are handled via explicit, user-specified
 arguments.
 There exist some variants of `forAllShrinkShow` where some, or all,
 of the preparation tasks are implicit through type classes (`Arbitrary` and
 `Show`).
 While these appear convenient, there are reasons to prefer